iftekhar-mahmud/Crop-Price-Prediction/README.md

-# Crop Price Prediction App
+# 📦 Crop Price Prediction App

 A web application for forecasting retail and wholesale crop prices based on historical market data from different regions in Bangladesh.
 Built with Streamlit, scikit-learn, and geospatial visualization using PyDeck.

+---
+## Disclaimer

+If the app has been inactive for a while, Streamlit may put it to sleep.
+If you see a **red button** that says **"Wake the app up"**, please click it — the app will restart in a few seconds.

 ---
 ## Features

 - Predict retail and wholesale prices for various commodities